memfault/interrupt/_drafts/test-automation-renode.md

 An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and its built-in Robot Framework integration.
-By using Renode in conjunction with Github Actions, we can ensure that every pull-request and commit to master passes all our tests.
+By using Renode in conjunction with GitHub Actions, we can ensure that every pull-request and commit to master passes all our tests.

 <!-- excerpt start -->

-In this post, I cover what it takes to build a simple firmware for use with Renode, how to build and administer tests with Robot Framework, and how to run these tests within Github's continuous integration system.
+In this post, I cover what it takes to build a simple firmware for use with Renode, how to build and administer tests with Robot Framework, and how to run these tests within GitHub's continuous integration system.

 <!-- excerpt end -->